North Saskatchewan Junior B Hockey League

 Players who played at the Junior "B" level were approximately 14-20 years old, and Junior "B" was considered the entry level and a "feeder league" into Junior Hockey in Canada (except where Junior "C" or "D" teams existed).
 Many players who exhibited a high degree of skill eventually graduated to Junior "A", Collegiate, or Major Junior such as the Western Hockey League teams such as the local Saskatoon Blades or teams located in other western provinces such as the New Westminster Bruins in British Columbia, for example.
+However, though uncommon, players in Junior "B", much like Junior "A" or Major Junior Hockey in Canada, were eligible for professional draft by the National Hockey League or at the time of their existence, the World Hockey Association.

 Teams from the Saskatchewan Junior "B" leagues had some loose, but informal affiliations with Junior "A" or Major Junior teams, however there was no development system in Junior "B", such as the Bantam Draft for Major Junior Hockey in Canada, in which Major Junior teams for example, could formalize specific access to players, through a draft system.
 Junior "B" players at the time could try out for any other teams which expressed interest, whether it be in Saskatchewan or elsewhere.
 No NSJHL team provided other teams a development platform for players where they could be "cherry picked" by Major Junior, Junior "A" or Collegiate teams.

-Additionally, Junior "B" players over the age of 17 were eligible for the NHL Amateur Draft.
+Additionally, Junior "B" players over the age of 17 were eligible for the NHL amateur draft.
 Several outstanding NHLers have played Junior B level hockey, these include San Jose Sharks players Logan Couture and Joe Thornton.

 Teams from the NSJHL or the SSJHL did not play each other during the regular season, however, the champion of each league at the end of the season played for the overall Saskatchewan Junior "B" championship.
 The overall provincial winner then had the opportunity to play in the Canadian Junior B championships for the Keystone Cup.

 In 2007, the North Saskatchewan Junior Hockey League joined the Prairie Junior Hockey League with the intention of creating one league.